The architecture of libxml2-wasm is depicted in the following diagram.

 [Symbol.dispose]()

-Besides DOM, other objects own Web Assembly memory need to be disposed too.
+In addition to the DOM, other objects that own Web Assembly memory also need to be disposed.

 .

-Once it is GC'ed, it will try to release the managed resource if the dispose()
+Once they are GC'ed, they attempt to release the managed resource if the dispose()

-The DOM object tree, stored in the shared memory, contains all the information of the XML content.
-It consumes much more memory than the javascript wrapper objects in almost all cases.
-Meanwhile, the shared memory is very limited comparing to the memory where the javascript objects reside.
-Thus it is very likely that the out-of-memory error occurs from the web assembly before GC is triggered.
+The DOM object tree, stored in shared memory, holds all the XML content information.
+In almost all cases, it consumes significantly more memory compared to the JavaScript wrapper objects.
+Additionally, the shared memory is much smaller than the memory where the JavaScript objects reside.
+Therefore, it’s highly probable that the out-of-memory error occurs before the garbage collector is triggered.

-It is not always easy to write leak-free code. libxml2-wasm provides a memory tracker to help finding out the leaked objects.
+It’s challenging to write leak-free code. libxml2-wasm offers a memory tracker to aid in identifying the leaked objects.

 import { diag } from 'libxml2-wasm';